pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

 ![Page titled 'Product categories', showing a list of categories only containing 'Tickets' and a button for creating a new category.](../../assets/screens/products/categories.png "Product categories screenshot")

 Categories can help us group products into sensible categories both in the backend and in our shop.
-They also separate standalone products from add-on products.
+They also separate products that customers can purchase individually from add-on products and cross-selling products.
-We are not only going to sell admission tickets in our shop, but also extras such as stickers.
+We do not need add-on or cross-selling products for our museum, but we are going to sell full-price and discounted tickets in our shop.
-That means our next step is to create a category for those extras.
+That means our next step is to create a category for discounted tickets.

 For that, we will navigate to our personal dashboard by clicking :btn-icon:i-pretix: pretix.eu: in the top left corner of the website.
 We will then select our event series in the list of "Your upcoming events", open :btn-icon:fa3-ticket: Products: in the sidebar and click the :btn:Categories: subentry.
 This page shows the list of all product categories, which at the moment should only include a single category named "Tickets" of the type "Normal category".

+We will click the :btn-icon:fa3-edit:: change button next to the "Tickets" category.
+We will change the "Category name" to `Full-price tickets` and click the :btn:Save: button.

-We will click the :btn-icon:fa3-plus: Create a new category: button and give the category a name such as "Extras".
+Back on the on the page titled "Product categories", we will click the :btn-icon:fa3-plus: Create a new category: button and give the category a name such as "Discounted tickets".
-Under "Category type", we will select `Add-on product category`.
+Under "Category type", we will select `Normal category`.
-We are not planning to use the cross-selling feature for this event, so the cross-selling categories are not relevant for us.
+We are not planning to use the cross-selling feature for our museum, so the cross-selling categories are not relevant for us.
+The same is true for add-on categories.

 Clicking the :btn:Save: button at the bottom of the page takes us back to the product categories page.
-This page now lists two entries: "Tickets" and our newly created category named "Extras".
+This page now lists two entries: "Tickets" and our newly created category named "Discounted tickets".

 ## Creating and editing products